rosamarielafierro/outdoorsegmentation/README.md

 (pic)

 ## Results
 Throughout the process of advancing the network, multiple experiments were conducted in order to track progress.

-**Tenemos que decidir en qué experimento ponemos gráficas/tablas **
+What drove us during the whole process of experimentation was evidence :eyes:.
+What we searched over and over was improvement :sunrise_over_mountains:.
+But we didn't find it :trollface:, at least how we expected.
+We expected to see results as we have been seeing in the labs and in the ML books, but maybe we had a stroke of reality.
+This is the nature of science and engineering :smirk:.
+We stuck with the configuration that gave us better results until the moment and build on top of it.
+The first 6 experiments consists of adjusting configurations for the network itself and adding ML techniques.
+For the last two experiments we wanted to play a little bit and test the theoretical part we learned in class: we changed the optimizer for our network and an hyperparameter, the learning rate.

+**Fer: pongo algunas gráficas y tablas y después con Albert&co vemos cual son más significativas **

 ### Experiment 1: Linear UNet
 The first experiment was intended to act as a base-line for the all future experiments.
 It consisted of a linear version (removing the concatenations) of the UNet using Adam optimizer.
 This lightweight version works for us to see a quick segmentation result that is easy to understand and easy to be improved by adding components to the configuration.
 On the other hand it gives very little precision to the prediction.
 The architecture is presented in the figure #1 and the method to upsample is *torch.nn.Upsample*.